ObiKusakabe/PerpusDigital/README.md

 ### Penggunaan Login Akses

-Admin Perpus
+* Admin Perpus
   Username : admin
   Password :

-Petugas Perpus
+* Petugas Perpus
   Username : petugas
   Password :

-Peminjam Perpus
+* Peminjam Perpus
-Username : peminjam
+* Username : peminjam
-Password : 123
+* Password : 123

-### Built With
+### Dibuat Menggunakan

 This section should list any major frameworks/libraries used to bootstrap your project.
 Leave any add-ons/plugins for the acknowledgements section.
 Here are a few examples.